-1.28 Documents and reference material with information about integrated economic statistics-such as country practices, case studies, and other sources about statistical innovations-are available from the Knowledge Base on Economic Statistics at http://unstats.un.org/unsd/EconStatKB/Knowledgebase.aspx which is maintained by the United Nations Statistics Division.

-1.29 The documents on this Web site are organized by the components of the integrated statistical production process framework and by statistical domain.
-The Web site also provides links to statistical standards that are relevant to the integration of economic statistics.
-Further case studies, in addition to those presented in the Guidelines, are posted on the Web site providing access to a broader range of country practices and diverse information material.
-It will be continuously updated with contributions from national and international institutions about their experience and practices on topics related to the integration of economic statistics.
+- 1.28 Documents and reference material with information about integrated economic statistics-such as country practices, case studies and other sources on statistical innovations-are available from the Knowledge Base on Economic Statistics at http://unstats.un.org/unsd/EconStatKB/Knowledgebase.aspx, which is maintained by the United Nations Statistics Division. - 1.29 The documents on the website are organized by the components of the integrated statistical production process framework and by statistical domain.
+The website also provides links to statistical standards that are relevant to the integration of economic statistics.
+Further case studies, in addition to those presented in the guidelines, are posted on the website and provide access to a broader range of country practices and diverse information material.
+The website will be continuously updated with contributions from national and international institutions about their experiences and practices on topics related to the integration of economic statistics.